braulioassis/XGBoost-CCdefault/readme.md

    macro avg       0.68      0.71      0.69      9000
 weighted avg       0.79      0.76      0.77      9000
 ```
-Given that my objective is to correctly identify credit card default risk, I will favor the model 2 that has a higher recall rate for credit card default (true positives) than model 1 that has higher overall accuracy but higher false negatives.
+Given that my objective is to correctly identify credit card default risk, I will favor the model 2 that has a higher recall rate for credit card default (true positives) than model 1 that has higher overall accuracy but a higher false negative rate.

 Afterwards, I attempt to improve model 2 using hyperparameter tuning.
 Here, I test combinations of different number of estimators, tree depths, learning rates, and subsampling of cases and features.
-However, hyperparameter tuning resulted in no improvement.
+However, hyperparameter tuning resulted in no improvement in the model's recall rate for credit card default.

 Lastly, I engineer a new "utilization rate" feature, hypothesizing that customers that utilize a higher proportion of their available credit would be associated with a higher risk of default.
-Utilization rate was calculated as the ratio of the a month's balance and the credit limit, for each of the six months data is available for.
-Additionally, I created an "average utilization" feature that is the average of utilization rate across the six months.
+Utilization rate was calculated as the ratio of the customers monthly balance and their credit limit, for each of the six months data is available for.
+Additionally, I created an "average utilization" feature that is the average utilization rate across the six months.
 While utilization rate on the first month ranked as a third most important feature in the model, these modifications did not improve credit card default recall rate (62%).